 If you’ve been Googling ‘where can I post jobs online for free?’ for over an hour, you’ve likely been met with many paid job board options.
 This goes against the whole reason for your search.

-Whether you’re looking to find candidates for a permanent, temporary or freelance position, advertising your vacancy in the right spot is key to finding the perfect fit for the job.
+Whether you’re looking to find candidates for a permanent, temporary or freelance position, job advertising in the right spot is key to finding the perfect fit for the role.

 When considering which free job promotion method might work best for you, it’s important to remember the type of employee you’re looking for and where they’re most likely to be searching for jobs.
 Everyone uses the internet differently.